Cripplegate: Cripplegate Foundation

+As a place-based funder, Cripplegate Foundation's grants and programmes are available to Islington groups and residents based on their respective criteria.
+These include Islington Council's Community Chest, Islington’s Resident Support Scheme (RSS), the Catalyst Programme, and Islington Giving funds.

+As well as awarding grants, Cripplegate Foundation offers a range of resources to Islington’s residents and voluntary organisations.
+These include innovative and practical research, advice and support, How Not What, a key outcome of the Development Partner programme, and office space available for booking by Islington voluntary groups.

+History of Cripplegate Foundation

-The foundation dates its origins to the donation of £40 "to provide trousers for local people" on 2 April 1500.
+The Foundation dates its origins to the donation of £40 "to provide trousers for local people" on 2 April 1500.
 However it was only in 1891 that various local trusts were consolidated into the Cripplegate Foundation by the London Parochial Charities Act.
 Between 1896 and 1973 the foundation ran the Cripplegate Institute at the southern end of Golden Lane, a handsome 'peoples palace' designed by architect Sidney Smith which contained a theatre and concert hall, a library free to residents and offices for social workers and from which grants to groups and individuals were given.
 The building was listed in 1987 but was sold by the Foundation and subsequently completely gutted by Swiss Bank UBS for its own offices.

 From 1 April 2008 the area of benefit was expanded to include Islington.
 John Gilbert is the chair of the foundation, having been on the board of governors since 2005.

 Cripplegate Bank

 The Cripplegate Savings Bank was established in 1819 as a joint stock bank, then re-registered as Cripplegate Bank Ltd in 1879, and finally renamed London, Commercial & Cripplegate Bank Ltd in 1900.

 In between 1876-1906 the Cripplegate Bank was located at 31 and then 1 Whitecross Street, before been incorporated into the Union Bank of London, and finally been liquidated.